Benzodiazepine Overdose: Symptoms, Dangers, & Treatment

 How Many Benzos Does It Take to Overdose?

 Whether or not a certain amount of benzos could lead to an overdose depends on certain factors.
 For example, some types of benzos can cause an overdose more easily.
 Though the therapeutic index for some medications, such as orally administered diazepam, has been reported to be quite high (15-20 times the therapeutic dose without significantly lowered levels of consciousness), this might not be the case for all benzodiazepines.
-For instance, as little as 5 milligrams of triazolam has been reported in connection with respiratory arrest.5
+For instance, as little as 5 milligrams of triazolam have been reported in connection with respiratory arrest.5

 Factors that Influence Benzodiazepine Overdose